 Membership in P.E.O.

-P.E.O. was founded more than 145 years ago as a college society, similar to later sororities.
+P.E.O. was founded nearly 150 years ago as a college society, similar to later sororities.
 Fellowship and philanthropic service are of great importance to its members.

 Building Fellowship and Philanthropic Service